 Although we work hard to set a solid crate training and potty training foundation, we in no way guarantee they will be crate/house trained once they come home between 8 and 9 weeks of age.
 They are young and new to life, and a big transition like moving does cause some regression in their training, so all puppies do require ongoing effort and practice to solidify those habits.
 You will receive a puppy training information booklet to provide you with lots of tips for making that transition into your home a much easier one.

-We will now be conducting temperament evaluations for each of our puppies around 7.5 weeks of age, before any selections take place.
-This test will help us gather as much information as possible about our puppies, so their future families can feel confident and informed when making their selections.
+We conduct thorough temperament evaluations with each of our puppies around 7.5 weeks of age, before any selections take place.
+This test helps to gather as much information as possible about our puppies, so future families can feel confident and informed when making their selections.
 I am proud to share that I am certified as a Tier 2 Puppy Temperament Evaluator, which means that my evaluation techniques have been assessed and I've been awarded the highest tier for my abilities to execute evaluations and score them accordingly.
-When evaluating our puppies on important traits like energy, assertiveness, confidence, human focus, drive, etc so we can both honour our puppies and help each new owner select the pup that best suits their wants and needs.
+When evaluating our puppies, we look at important traits like energy, assertiveness, confidence, human focus, drive, etc so we can both honour our puppies and help each new owner select the pup that best suits their wants and needs.
 Video links and detailed score sheets are sent to each family prior to selection day, so there is lots of time to learn about each puppy beforehand.
 Puppy evaluations are conducted around 7.5 weeks of age and selections will typically take place the first weekend following.

 We put a lot more focus on socialization during our pups' last few weeks with us as well.
 Proper socialization is just as important as desensitization so our pups get to meet lots of adults, children, other dogs and cats.
 Under-socialized dogs can become fearful, aggressive and inflexible, no matter how friendly and outgoing their parents are.
 This is why our puppies are handled daily from day 1 and introduced to a number of new faces during their time with us.